 Recently we had the honor of revising a guidebook written by the late John Kelso, a humorist and longtime columnist for the Austin American-Stateman.
 His book, Texas Curiosities: Quirky Characters, Roadside Oddities & Other Offbeat Stuff, covers some of the more unique attractions in Texas–including many Instagram-worthy stops for you and your dog like the World’s Largest Squirrel statue in Cedar Creek, Texas’s own version of Stonehenge, the world’s biggest strawberry, the world’s largest killer bee, and even the World’s Largest Working Fire Hydrant.

-I just had to ask: Do folks walk their dogs around the World’s Largest Working Fire Hydrant, located outside the Fire Museum of Texas?
+I just had to ask: Do folks walk their dogs around the World’s Largest Working Fire Hydrant, located outside the Fire Museum of Texas (Beaumont, Texas)?
 “Uh, no,” said Susan Lanning, the museum’s former director.
 Then what’s the matter with them?
 If I lived in Beaumont and if I didn’t have a dog, I’d go get one just because of this artwork.

 Well, it was the world’s largest fire hydrant when it was built in 1999, but some folks just can’t let a world’s record alone.
 So in 2001, larger ones appeared in Columbia, South Carolina, and Elm Creek, Manitoba.